Black: #000000 HEX Code & Design Guide

 While True Black (HEX #000000) is the foundation of digital design, modern UX experts often prefer "Off-Black" or "Rich Black" (#1A1A1A) to reduce eye strain and improve readability on OLED screens.
 Black symbolizes authority, elegance, and mystery.
 In our 2026 design toolkit, we provide codes for various types of black, including Eerie Black, Jet, and Onyx.

 Pure black creates maximum contrast but can be harsh for extended viewing.
-Off-Black shades like #121212 provide enough darkness for the dark mode aesthetic while allowing for subtle depth perception through elevation and shadows.
-This nuance is what separates amateur dark themes from professional implementations.
+Off-Black shades like #121212 give you enough darkness for the dark mode look while still allowing depth through elevation and shadows.
+That's a small detail that makes a big difference.

 Visual Comparison: Pure Black vs Off-Black